fmontesi/cp-2024/exam/README.md

-# ReExam
+# Exam

 To pass the course, you have to hand in a single Java file called `Exam.java`.
 Instructions on how to hand in will be published soon and you will be notified with an announcement on ITS Learning.
 This is not a group project: every student must work on their own assignment by themselves.
-An assignment will be opened for handing in the project, with deadline **29 August 2022** at 09:00 AM (local time).
+An assignment will be opened for handing in the project, with deadline **31 May 2024** at 16:00 (local time).
 Detailed instructions are given below.

-You can find a list of common mistakes that people do in the exam for this course in [common mistakes](https://github.com/fmontesi/cp2022/blob/main/reexam/common-mistakes.md).
+You can find a list of common mistakes that people do in the exam for this course in [common mistakes](https://github.com/fmontesi/cp-2024/blob/main/exam/common-mistakes.md).
 Please read it after reading the following instructions.

 ## Instructions

 To prepare for the exam, follow these steps.
-- Download the file `Exam.java` from here: <https://raw.githubusercontent.com/fmontesi/cp2022/main/reexam/exam-project/src/Exam.java>
+- Download the file `Exam.java` from here: <https://raw.githubusercontent.com/fmontesi/cp-2024/main/exam/exam-project/src/Exam.java>
 - Read the content of `Exam.java`, which describes the task that you have to complete to pass the exam.
 You will find in particular a few methods that throw `UnsupportedOperationException`: you have to remove the throw instruction and implement those methods by following their documentation.

 To complete the exam, you have to edit the file `Exam.java` as requested by the instructions.